 Our fibreglass props come highly rated because of the longevity of the material and because of their ease of storage.
-They are lightweight yet strong, as well as being highly versatile; we can mould from an initial sculpture or prop to make exact copies, and we can replicate any surface, meaning that we can make a 20 foot high replica tree, or brick walls that look like the real thing but without the weight.
+They are lightweight yet strong, as well as being highly versatile.
+Fibreglass props also lend themselves to mass production; we can mould from an initial sculpture or prop to make exact copies, and we can replicate any surface, meaning that we can make a 20 foot high replica trees, or brick walls that look like the real thing but without the weight.

 Our fibreglass props are popular with our customers, who appreciate our attention to detail and the lightweight nature of our props.
 We have made fibreglass sculpture props for Microsoft since 2015 and have a long-standing relationship with Ralph Lauren.

 We have cast over 50 flamingos in fibreglass, some 8 foot tall, to be placed around the terminal at Dubai International Airport; the biggest challenge here wasn’t the moulding and casting but making these things free stand without toppling and injuring the public.

 - Microsoft games characters for E3 Games Expo held annually in Los Angeles

 - Giant Birdman sculptures to promote the Oscar nominated movie Birdman

 - Giant Krave piece used to promote a new ride at Alton Towers

 - Three life size horses for The War Museum’s War Horse exhibition

 - Permanently displayed life size weapons for Warhammer’s head office